 As a result of this, IASME was then invited to help write Cyber Essentials and became one of two pilot Accreditation Bodies to develop it further.
 After more than 5 years and following a commercial tender process, the NCSC selected IASME to become their sole partner as of April 2020, taking full responsibility for the delivery of Cyber Essentials.

 What is the 3-year Gold IASME Governance (with Cyber Essentials & GDPR) audit?

-Simply put, this is IASME’s highest level of certification and provides assurance that your level of cyber security has been audited by a highly skilled, independent third-party.
+Simply put, this is IASME’s highest level of certification.
+It provides assurance that your level of cyber security has been audited by a highly skilled, independent third-party.

-The audit typically involves interviews with staff and a review of all documents and system configuration, with the auditor often visiting your office to make sure that a robust level of security is present across the entire business.
+The audit typically involves interviews with staff and a review of all documents and system configuration.
+The auditor often visits an office to ensure that a robust level of security is present across the entire business.

 ISO27001 – An information security standard

-Cyber Essentials – A UK government scheme with five basic security controls in place that are designed to protect companies against ~80% of common cyber-attacks:
+Cyber Essentials – A UK government scheme with five basic security controls in place.
+These controls are designed to protect companies against ~80% of common cyber-attacks:

 1. Use a firewall

 2. Use secure settings for software & devices